anujtech313/Melody-Generation/README.md

 # Generating Melodies with RNN-LSTM

-Techbology used -  High Level API - Keras/Tensorflow, Music21 - Python Library For processing Symbolic Music Data, MuseScore - Software for music notation.
+Technology used -  High Level API - Keras/Tensorflow, Music21 - Python Library For processing Symbolic Music Data, MuseScore - Software for music notation.

 Time melody act as a time series data and hence time- series prediction problem.
 Musical Notes were trained in neural network architecture using RNN-LSTM to predict next note in the melody.